edujacobi/cross-roads-games/Cross Roads Reborn/Terms of Service.md

 We operate , as well as any other related products and services that refer or link to these legal terms (the "Legal Terms") (collectively, the "Services").

-Battle Roosters Arena is a game played at the Discord Platform, using a bot.
-It allow users to compete do climb the global ladder to be the best Rooster Trainer.
-It draw inspiration in Pokémon.
+Cross Roads Reborn is a game played at the Discord Platform, using a bot.
+It allow users to compete do climb the global ladder to be the best player in the fictional city.
+It draw inspiration in Grand Theft Auto and The Crims.

 You can contact us by phone at +5551997072419 or by email at dudu.jacobi@gmail.com.